maxp-hover/engineering/README.md

   - [x] node latest
   - [x] pg 9.6 cloverhealth
   - [x] postgis

+# TODO:
+- [ ] Detect if the user of script/bootstrap is in the HOVER GitHub org, and if so:
-  - [ ] clone all relevant hoverinc repos
+  - [ ] Clone all relevant @hoverinc repos
-  - [ ] run their bootstrap and setup scripts
+  - [ ] Run those repos' bootstrap and setup scripts